adobe/cssfilterlab/README.md

 Supported Browsers
 -----

-CSS FilterLab is using some cutting-edge technology that is available in the latest Google Chrome Canary and Webkit nightly builds.
+CSS FilterLab is using some cutting-edge technology that is available in the latest Google Chrome Canary and WebKit nightly builds.
 To enjoy the full experience you'll need to turn a few knobs:

 ### Google Chrome Canary
 - Download and install [Google Chrome Canary](https://tools.google.com/dlpage/chromesxs)